 Under the Republic of Venice, the island was heavily fortified with two stone walls surrounding it.
 The defensive structure kept attackers and illness (like the plague) out of the city, which made it quite a desirable place to live.
 Limited space on the island resulted in narrow streets and stacked housing.

 In 1763, the channel was filled in and the island became part of the mainland.
 After the fall of Venice, Rovinj was shuffled to the Austrian Empire until the end of World War I, when it became part of the Kingdom of Italy.
 In 1947, Rovinj was included in Yugoslavia and eventually became a Croatian city in 1991 when Croatia declared independence.

 Because of the intertwining history with Italy, there are strong Italian influences in the city.
 In fact, the town has two official languages: Croatian and Italian.
 As such, the town is named both Rovinj (Croatian) and Rovigno (Italian) – and most street signs are displayed in both languages, as well.

 Rovinj, Croatia holidays can be quiet and serene…or absolutely filled to the brim with activities.
-This Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to the best places to relax to exploration beyond the Old Town.
+This Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to the best places to relax to exploration beyond the Rovinj Old Town.

 #1 Explore Old Town Rovinj, Croatia